 The Woodland-period residents of the Broad Reach site hunted and fished in nearby forests and woodlands, rivers, estuaries, and the ocean.
-Their meat diet incorporated more than 50 different animals, mostly mammals and boney fishes but also reptiles, birds, and cartilaginous fishes.
+Their meat y portion of their diet incorporated more than 50 different animals, mostly mammals and boney fishes but also reptiles, birds, and cartilaginous fishes.

 Some of the more common taxa include white-tailed deer (Odocoileus virginianus), raccoon (Procyon lotor), eastern cottontail rabbit (Sylvilagus floridanus), common loon (Gavia cf. immer), Canada goose (Branta canadensis), wild turkey (Meleagris gallopavo), eastern box turtle (Terrapene carolina), snapping turtle (Chelydra serpentina), sea turtles (family Cheloniidae), spotted burrfish (Chilomycterus atringa), Atlantic croaker (Micropogonias undulatus), right-eye flounders (family Pleuronectidae), sheepshead (Archosargus probatocephalus), greater sturgeons (Acipenser spp.), sea catfishes (family Ariidae), sharks (superorder Euselachii), and eagle rays (family Myliobatidae).
 Possible Harbor seal (Phoca cf. vitulina) and dolphins (family Delphinidae) also were identified in the assemblage.

-In addition, numerous modified bone and antler tools and ornaments were found at the Broad Reach site.
+In addition, numerous modified animal bone and deer antler tools and ornaments were found at the Broad Reach site.
 Pictured below are two bone perforators or pins with carved decorations:

 Dogs as Companion and Working Animals

-Excavations at Broad Reach uncovered the graves 18 domestic dogs (Canis familiaris) who were buried upon death by the human occupants of the settlement.
-Their skeletal remains and careful burial provide evidence that these canines were both companions and working dogs.
+Excavations at Broad Reach uncovered the 18 domestic dogs (Canis familiaris) who were buried upon death by the human occupants of the settlement.
+Their skeletal remains and careful burial suggest these canines were both companions and working dogs.